YangZhaoCICAMS/MANOC/README.md

 - NN: the number of samples of **p** generated from its prior distribution.
 - nsim: the number of trials simulated under each scenario.
 - Tox_Prob_Mat: the prespecified toxicity probability under each scenario.
+- y: A matrix recording the number of toxicities at each dose combination.
+- >n: A matrix recording the number of patients treated at each dose combination.

 # Examples
 We apply the MANOC design to the phase Ib trial with a combination of buparlisib and trametinib.